Gizra/Gizra-Way-Book/siteproject-starter-kit.md

 * [ ] Make sure non-live environments are not sending mails to users \(probably would like to have them redirected to a QA / AM address for checks\).
 For Pantheon, [read here](https://pantheon.io/docs/guides/rerouting-outbound-email/).

-* [ ] Disable user/1 account.
-Why, because [this kind of real-world scenarios](https://www.drupal.org/project/drupal/issues/2939720).
+* [ ] Install the Honeypot module, or consider disabling the user/1 account, Due to [this kind of real-world scenarios](https://www.drupal.org/project/drupal/issues/2939720).

 * [ ] Add a "developer" role to the project which has all the permissions that user/1 would have.